alessandropetrolati/csound-floss/book/12-h-how-to-fully-integrate-csound-ios.md

 For proper operation with Audiobus (AB) and Inter-App Audio (IAA), you must instantiate and initialize one Audio Unit (AU), once for the entire life cycle of the app.Destroy and recreate the AU, it involves upgrading of the memory of the same (for each instance).If the app is connected to IAA or AB stops responding and you experience unpredictable behavior, which may lead to an unexpected crash.

-Actually there is no way to tell at runtime AB and / or IAA which the our AU address has changed.The _InitializeAudio_ function it should be called only once, unlike the functions run/stop of _Csound_.
+Actually there is no way to tell at runtime AB and / or IAA which the our AU address has changed.
+The _InitializeAudio_ function it should be called only once, unlike the functions run/stop of _Csound_.

 These aspects will be more clarified in the following paragraphs.